pandulapeter/beagle/README.md

 * TODO: SingleSelectionList - Displays a list of radio buttons.
 A possible use case could be changing the base URL of the application to simplify testing on different backend environments.
 * TODO: MultipleSelectionList - Displays a lst of checkboxes.

 Unique modules can only be added once as they are specific to a single use case:
 * [Header](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/HeaderModule.kt) - Displays a header on top of the drawer with general information about the app / build.
 * [KeylineOverlayToggle](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/KeylineOverlayToggleModule.kt) - Displays a switch that, when enabled, draws a grid over your app with configurable dimensions that you can use to check the alignments of your Views.
 * [AppInfoButton](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/AppInfoButtonModule.kt) - Displays a button that links to the Android App Info page for your app.
 * TODO: ScreenshotButton - Displays a button that takes a screenshot of the current layout and allows the user to share it.
-* [NetworkLogListModule](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/NetworkLogListModule.kt) - Displays an expandable list of historical network activity.
+* [NetworkLogList](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/NetworkLogListModule.kt) - Displays an expandable list of historical network activity.
 Each item can be tapped for more information.
 To use this functionality, the custom DebugMenuNetworkInterceptor needs to be added to the OkHTTP Client's builder, as implemented [here](https://github.com/pandulapeter/debug-menu/blob/master/example/src/main/java/com/pandulapeter/debugMenuExample/networking/NetworkingManager.kt).
-* [LogListModule](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LogListModule.kt) - Displays an expandable list of your custom logs.
+* [LogList](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/LogListModule.kt) - Displays an expandable list of your custom logs.
 An example use case could be logging analytics events.
 Each item can be tapped for more information if you specified a payload.
 To log an event, simply call DebugMenu.log().
 * TODO: DeviceConfigurationKeyValue - Displays information about the current device and the OS.

 ### Customization
 * The UI of the drawer can be personalized by specifying a [UiCustomization](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/UiCustomization.kt) instance when initializing the library.
 * To properly support back navigation, all activities must check if the drawer consumes the event.
 This is implemented [here](https://github.com/pandulapeter/debug-menu/blob/master/example/src/main/java/com/pandulapeter/debugMenuExample/screens/MainActivity.kt).
+* The drawers can be disabled / enabled at any time by modifying the value of DebugMenu.isEnabled.

 ### To do
-* Add API to dynamically enable / disable the drawer
 * Encapsulate the module list to make it safer to use
 * Create a base class for dialogs with proper 2D scrolling
 * Add support for dividers